23 Best Italian desserts in Italy To Go For

 Italian cornetti (plural) are less buttery and softer than French croissants.
 A typical Italian cornetto can be empty or filled with custard, vanilla, chocolate, or apricot jam.

-Classic Italian breakfast includes coffee (espresso, latte, macchiato, cappuccino) and a cornetto.
+A classic Italian breakfast includes coffee (espresso, latte, macchiato, cappuccino) and a cornetto.

 5. TIRAMISU – Famous coffee-flavored Italian cheese dessert from Treviso